BM 550x180x70 [4x M8] - magnetic beam

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+- Health risk arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, small elements of these products can hinder the diagnostic process after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.